BinTianqi/OwnDroidDocs/docs/Permission.md

 This will be displayed to the user in the device administrators settings screen.
 If the message is longer than 20000 characters it may be truncated.

-## Transform Ownership
+## Transfer Ownership

 **[Device owner] [Profile owner]**

 **[API28]**

-Transform Device owner or Profile owner privilege to another app
+TODO: update strings in app, update metadata

+Changes the current administrator to another one.
+All policies from the current administrator are migrated to the new administrator.

-The target app must be Device admin and support transform ownership
+The target app must support this feature